 In 2010, Jayden developed horrible back pain.
 Not knowing what had triggered the pain, and it not subsiding, we took him to the doctors for an X-RAY, blood work, and a urinalysis.
 After these results came back clear with no cause, we began alternating heat and cold to soothe the pain, along with some different medications.
-The pain ended up so severe that we took him to the emergency room where he got an MRI.
+The pain ended up so severe that we took him to the emergency room where he had an MRI.
 There, the doctors gave us the most terrible, heartbreaking news that NO parent would ever want to hear….. tumors…..
-There he was transported via Ambulance from Saginaw, Michigan to Ann Arbor, Michigan, where he would undergo a biopsy.
+There he was transported via ambulance from Saginaw, Michigan, to Ann Arbor, Michigan, where he would undergo a biopsy.

-Jayden was diagnosed with primitive neuroectodermal tumors (PNET) on his spine.
+Jayden was diagnosed with Primitive Neuroectodermal Tumors (PNET) on his spine.
 We were told that what he has was very aggressive, and highly malignant.
 We then began the process of preparing for radiation and chemotherapy.
 We began getting ready for the treatment to take place in Ann Arbor, however, after a short time; we learned that St. Jude's was doing a study of his diagnosis.
 Upon talking to the team of doctors there, they provided us with hope and encouragement.
-After many prayers, we were led to the decision to make the trek from Midland, Michigan all the way to Memphis, Tennessee.
+After many prayers, we were led to the decision to make the trek from Midland, Michigan, all the way to Memphis, Tennessee.

 There Jayden received 6 weeks of intensive radiation treatment.
 The last 10 doses of the radiation, he got boosts to the brain (due to finding small tumors embedded during a PET scan).
 After radiation, we made the journey back home to rest and get prepared for the next step.
 Intensive chemotherapy began in September.
 He got four rounds, which made him very sick, however, he was able to bounce back quickly and make life as "normal" as he could.

 After Jayden's treatments were done, we, once again, headed home.
 This time, we were hoping to go back to a semi-normal life.
 The three month scan quickly came, where the results of the MRI showed that things were still shrinking.
 3 months later, he got another scan.
 This scan, however, was not what was expected.
 As we were receiving the results, the kick in the chest came again.
-We had received the news that the cancer was growing and that he was considered back in a relapse.
+We had received the news that the cancer was growing and that he was considered relapsed.

 After many calls, prayers, tears, and deliberation, we finally felt comfortable enough to be able to make the choice of getting treatments in Ann Arbor (St. Jude did not have another protocol for him to do for a relapse).
 After meeting with his oncologist, he began taking oral and IV chemotherapy in the beginning of July 2011.